bucket4j/bucket4j/README.markdown

 ### Advantages of Bucket4j

 * Implemented around ideas of well known family of algorithms, which are by de facto standard for rate limiting in the IT industry.
-* Effective lock free implementation without any critical section, Bucket4j is good scalable for multithreading environment.
+* Effective lock free implementation without any critical section, Bucket4j is good scalable for multithreading case.
+* Absolute precision, Bucket4j does not operate with floats or doubles, all calculation are performed in the integer arithmetic.
 * Rich API:
   * More then one bandwidth per bucket.
-For example you can limit 1000 events per hours but no often then 100 events per minute.
+For example you can limit 1000 events per hours but not often then 100 events per minute.
   * Customizable time measurement.
 You are able to specify how to time will be measurement: as `System.nanotime()` or `System.currentTimeMillis()` or you can to specify own way to measure time.
   * Ability to have guaranteed bandwidth.
 Think about guaranteed bandwidth like a 911 number which you can to call when no money on your balance.